clandestine8/DockerProjects/README.md

 2. Clone your app(s) into the a subfolder under `Repos`

-3. Copy `docker-compose.yaml` & `Caddyfile` into the `Projects` folder

-4. Copy `php-fpm-runtime.Dockerfile` into `Projects\Docker` folder

-5. From the `Projects` folder run `docker compose up -d`
+3. From the `Projects` folder run `docker compose up -d`

-6. Adjust docker-compose.yaml for your projects.
+4. Adjust `docker-compose.yaml` for your projects.
 Duplicate the example app for PHP based apps

-7. Adjust Caddyfile for your Apps and Services.
+5. Adjust `Caddyfile` for your Apps and Services.
 See https://caddyserver.com/docs/caddyfile for more help

-8. From the `Projects` folder run `docker compose up -d && docker compose restart caddy` to apply new settings.
+6. From the `Projects` folder run `docker compose up -d && docker compose restart caddy` to apply new settings.

 ## Services Links

-[https://app.localhost/](https://app.localhost/) is where you will find you PHP App
+[https://--app-url--.localhost/](https://app.localhost/) is where you will find you PHP App

 [https://phpmyadmin.localhost/](https://phpmyadmin.localhost/) is your PhpMyAdmin UI